sleepinzombie/sleepinzombie/README.md

 ## HelloThere(); 👋

-I am **Divesh Heeramun** working as **Software Engineer** at **Ceridian Mauritius**.
-I am an experience **Fullstack Engineer** with a demonstrated history of working in the information technology and services industry. **Skilled in React, Angular, NodeJS, MongoDB, MEAN & MERN Stack, RESTful APIs, Drupal, UI/UX**.
+I am **Divesh Heeramun** working as **Senior Software Developer** at **[Dayforce](https://www.dayforce.com/)** formerly known as Ceridian Mauritius.
+I am an experience **Senior Fullstack Engineer** with a demonstrated history of working in the information technology and services industry. **Skilled in React, Angular, NodeJS, MongoDB, MEAN & MERN Stack, RESTful APIs, Drupal, UI/UX**.
 A strong engineering professional with a Bachelor of Science with Honours in Applied Computing from the University of Mauritius.

 ---

 ## 🧑‍💻 Quick Intro

-- 🔭 I’m currently working as Software Engineer @ Ceridian Mauritius
+- 🔭 I’m currently working as Senior Software Developer @ Dayforce
-- 🌱 I’m currently learning C# and .NET Core
+- 🌱 I’m currently spearheading and leading React projects!
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about web development in general
-- ⚡ Fun fact: The zombie never sleeps though
+- ⚡ Fun fact: The zombie never sleeps

 ## ⚡ Technologies